Volume 2 (2014)

 The editors invite essay submissions in all areas of American cultural studies from the late eighteenth to the early twentieth centuries.
 Manuscripts should not be under consideration elsewhere, and they should not identify the author except on an accompanying sheet that includes the title of the submission, the name of the author, and the author's regular-mail and email addresses.

-All manuscripts must include a 100-200 word abstract.
+All manuscripts must include a 100-200 word abstract and be submitted as a Word document.
 Manuscripts of no more than thirty-five double-spaced pages, including notes, will be peer-reviewed in a timely manner.
 We encourage submissions from all disciplines.

 Submit manuscripts via email to: firstname.lastname@example.org

 Book Reviews: J19 does not currently review books and does not accept unsolicited books for review.
 Unless the postage-paid packaging is included, books sent to the J19 editors for review cannot be returned and will be donated.

 C19: The Society of Nineteenth-Century Americanists is the first academic organization dedicated to nineteenth-century American literary studies.
 "Prospects: A New Century," the second biennial conference of C19, took place at UC Berkeley in April 2012, continuing the work of rethinking and expanding the terms of our engagement with this period.